 It took years for Universal to actually figure out what they were doing.
 They still struggled with figuring out how to make a decent Crash and Spyro game even though they became Vivendi Universal.
 Twinsanity became an obvious example.
 Dozens of gameplay hours have been cut from the game due to Universal not having any idea what they were doing.

-Fast forward into now, Toys for Bob has spun off from Activision to become an indie developer and they are working on a brand new Spyro the Dragon game.
+Fast forward into now, Toys for Bob has spun off from Activision to become an indie developer and they are working on a brand new Spyro the Dragon game as the first indie title.
 They started development in January 2024 and we still haven't gotten word about it since.
-After hearing the new Spyro is gonna be big and ambitious, it's unlikely that the new Spyro is gonna be a modern Spyro that is based on the Insomniac trilogy that was the most popular to get the same treatment as Crash Bandicoot 4: It's About Time.
+After hearing the new Spyro is gonna be big and ambitious, it's unlikely that the new Spyro is gonna be a modern Spyro that is based off of the Insomniac trilogy that was the most popular to get the same treatment as Crash Bandicoot 4: It's About Time.
 This means that it won't have the elements the original trilogy is known for like hub worlds with a bunch of levels, one boss, one flight level, collecting gems in a level and partaking missions.
 Instead, it's gonna be open world and have a skill tree.
 But will retain all that charm the original trilogy has.
 The only things I want in the new Spyro is having the goddesses from the sequels in the original trilogy and elemental breaths.

 But Crash Bandicoot, on the other hand, is in a bit of a pickle.
 The next mainline game was in development, but it was then cancelled due to Xbox being let go.
 But we heard one developer under the Activision umbrella that we didn't know much about.
 They are called Iron Galaxy Studios, the developers of Killer Instinct.
 Iron Galaxy has developed Tony Hawk's Pro Skater 3+4 after Vicarious Visions left Activision for Blizzard to become Blizzard Albany.
 And hey, maybe Iron Galaxy can take a crack of developing Crash Bandicoot 5 and team up with Toys for Bob for a Crash and Spyro crossover game.